denizddogru/eshop-distributed-dotnet-aspire/README.md

 - .NET 9
 - Visual Studio 2022

+### Technologies Used

+- .NET 9
+- PostgreSQL
+- RabbitMQ

 ### Installation

 1. Add a reference to the `Aspire.ServiceDefaults` project in your service project.